oomaith/Dashboard/README.md

   <li><a href="https://codepen.io/olhaith/pen/zeeGLw">Menu Option 1</a></li>
    <p> Task:&nbsp; User clicks on "+" sign, the content appeared; User clicks on "-" sign, the content disappeared;
   <li><a href="https://codepen.io/olhaith/pen/vbjegg">Slides</a></li>
-   <p> Task:&nbsp; User clicks on "+" sign, the content appeared; User clicks on "-" sign, the content disappeared;
+   <p> Task:&nbsp; User clicks on the right arrow, the next content appeared; User clicks on the left arrow, the previous contect appeared;
   <li><a href="https://codepen.io/olhaith/pen/OrVbzV">Contact</a></li>
   <li><a href="https://codepen.io/olhaith/pen/qgVbVr">About</a></li>
   <li><a href="https://codepen.io/olhaith/pen/vvxRXX">Home</a></li>